 From 1993 through mid-1999 AEA existed for the purpose of owning and operating power production and transmission facilities with original costs in excess of \$1 billion.
-AEA's assets currently include, the Bradley Lake and Larsen Bay hydroelectric projects and the Alaska Intertie.
+AEA's assets currently include the Bradley Lake and Larsen Bay hydroelectric projects and the Alaska Intertie.
 The Four Dam Pool hydroelectric facilities (Swan Lake, Tyee Lake, Terror Lake and Solomon Gulch) were sold in January 2002.

 Pursuant to legislation effective July 1, 1999, rural energy programs previously administered by the former Department of Community and Regional Affairs, Division of Energy, were transferred to AEA for administration as part of a larger reorganization of state agencies.
-Five general energy programs comprising more than twenty smaller programs were moved to AEA.
-Rural energy programs were originally part of AEA prior to the reorganization that occurred in 1993.
+Five general energy programs, including the rural energy programs originally part of AEA prior to the 1993 reorganization, comprising more than twenty smaller programs were moved to AEA.